State mechanical code—adoption of 2018 International Mechanical Code by reference, 61.2

 PUBLIC HEALTH DEPARTMENT

-Rule making related to the state mechanical code and providing an opportunity for public comment
+Proposing rule making related to the state mechanical code and providing an opportunity for public comment

 The Plumbing and Mechanical Systems Board of the Department of Public Health hereby proposes to amend Chapter 61, "State Mechanical Code," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is adopted under the authority provided in Iowa Code section 105.4.
+This rule making is proposed under the authority provided in Iowa Code section 105.4.

 State or Federal Law Implemented